Brandon82/AuthPage/README.md

 # AuthPage
-An python authentication/licensing system for windows with Dearpygui UI
+A python authentication/licensing system using Cryptolens and Dearpygui as UI